 gh pr merge

-- Use the GitHub interface or VSCode to resolve the merge conflict
+- Use the GitHub web interface or VSCode to resolve the merge conflict

-- Delete the branch once you are done merging (using the GitHub web interfact, command line version printed for reference)
+- Delete the branch once you are done merging (using the GitHub web interface, command line version printed for reference)

 git branch -d haiku-test